Sumeet-Raina/HappyChappy/README.md

 As a user
 when I select view piechart option
-I want to be see mood pie-chart
+I want to be able to see mood pie-chart

 As a user
-when I select view jokes option
+when I select view random jokes option
-I want to be see random jokes
+I want to be able to see random jokes

+As a user
+when I select view random memes option
+I want to be able to see random memes

+As a user
+when I select view Chuck Noris Fact option
+I want to be able to see randomChuck Noris Facts